HL7/cql/input/pages/03-developersguide.md

   A + B
 ```

-When including this library, the [.kw]#called# clause may be omitted:
+When including this library, the <span class="kw">called</span> clause may be omitted:

 ``` cql
 library UsingCommon